 What do you do about car insurance in situations like this?

-Unfortunately, most reputable insurance companies don’t offer one day insurance policies.
-The good news is that, depending on your situation, there are some different short-term coverage options available.
+Though one day car insurance is hard to come by, the good news is that there are some different short-term coverage options available.

 That’s why the car insurance comparison shopping app Jerry has compiled all the informations that you need to know about short-term car insurance coverage, even if you just need coverage for a few days.